Earl of Richmond: Titular Earls

 There was a close association with the Duchy of Brittany from the inception of the honours and titles associated with Richmond until the reign of John V. After John V, the English crown ceased to recognize the Breton rulers as Earls of Richmond and the crown frequently assigned the Honour of Richmond to English nobles.
 In Brittany, the Dukes who succeeded John V continued to use the title Earl of Richmond, or in French, Comte de Richemont.
 Francis II was the last Duke of Brittany associated with the courtesy title.
-He waived all rights to holdings in England an assigned them to Henry Tudor, in advance of Henry's armed invasion of England.
+He waived all rights to holdings in England and assigned them to Henry Tudor, in advance of Henry's armed invasion of England.
 After Henry's attainment of the English throne, the Earl of Richmond and the Honour of Richmond were merged with the English crown.